Frequently Asked Questions and Answers

 Once my child is enrolled, must he/she reapply each year?

 No, students will maintain their enrollment until they complete the highest appropriate grade, voluntarily withdraw, or move outside the district.
 However, parents and students will be required to recommit to the school's expectations each year.
 This requirement will be met through the signing of a commitment renewal form each year.

-How will teachers be selected?
+How are teachers selected?

-Teachers will be interviewed by the school's administrative team in accordance with SLCSB policies and procedures.
+Teachers will be interviewed by the school's administrative team in accordance with SLPS policies and procedures.
 Those teachers will be carefully selected based on their current knowledge base, interest in professional growth, interest in research and commitment to a quality learning environment for all children.

-Will this school have a Pre-Kindergarten program?
+Does this school have a Pre-Kindergarten program?

 No, pre-kindergarten programs will not be offered at this time.

-Will the school have a gifted program?
+Does the school have a gifted program?